 Did you always envision Mr. Guy as an art-thology?
 What influenced that decision?

-All these years later, as co-founder of Oneshi Press, I’ve helped put out 9 anthologies, and the 10th one is on its way.
+All these years later, as co-founder of Oneshi Press, I’ve helped put out 10 anthologies.
 Mr. Guy was already written in 8-page arcs, each one with a different vibe.
 It just felt right to want to see each arc done by a different artist.
 Sort of like a DTIYS (draw this in your style), but for a whole chapter.